Preap Sovath

-Preap Sovath (ព្រាប សុវត្ថិ [priəp soʋat]; born 25 January 1975) is a Cambodian singer, actor and brand ambassador.
+Preap Sovath (ព្រាប សុវត្ថិ [priəp soʋat]; born 25 January 1975) is a Cambodian Top singer, actor and brand ambassador.
 He began his singing career in the early 1990s.
 He also appeared in Cambodian movies such as The Crocodile.
 He was also an audition judge for the first season of Cambodian Idol, first season of Cambodia's Got Talent, as well as The Voice Kid Cambodia.
+In 2022, he received the royal title of Okhna.